sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 > - **Are you new to SAP BTP?** - skip the rest of the note and continue with the tutorial.

-> - You already have a SAP BTP account but new to SAP Integration Suite:
+> - You already have a SAP BTP trial account but new to SAP Integration Suite:

 >     - If you have already activated Cloud Integration (Process Integration) or API Management services in a subaccount:
           - **Option 1**: